Welcome to diaforum.se

 © Photo Conny Andersson 2006

-The Apache HTTP-server for this website is located in Norway, in Oslo near to the Akerselva river.
+The Apache HTTPS-server (HyperText Transfer Protocol Secure) for this website is located in Norway, in Oslo near to the Akerselva river.

 In Oslo you just have to pay a visit to The International Museum of Children's Art.
 See the world through the eyes of children!